How do you set the fee?

 Will the sedative/ pain reliever/ anesthetic injection hurt my pet?

-The drug combination does not sting; however, pets who are very thin may find the initial needle injection uncomfortable.
-We make every effort to give the combination in an area that is not already painful, and to use the smallest needle possible.
-Pets who already in pain may be more sensitive to the shot, because their nerves are already very reactive “wound up”.
+The drug combination does not sting.
+However, pets who are very thin may find the initial needle injection uncomfortable.
+We make every effort to give the combination in an area that is not already painful and to use the smallest needle possible.
+Pets who are already in pain may be more sensitive to the shot because their nerves are already very reactive.
 Some cats are already hypersensitive to touch and may react more vigorously than cats without that hypersensitivity.
-(Cats will frequently twitch their tails in response to petting if their nerves are hypersensitive).
+(Cats will frequently twitch their tails in response to petting if their nerves are hypersensitive.)

 Why do you use 2 injections instead of 1?

-The first injection goes just under the skin- like a vaccine, or insulin injection and is usually not painful.
+The first injection goes just under the skin – like a vaccine, or insulin injection – and is usually not painful.
 This drug combination helps the pet relax, be pain free, and fall asleep before the euthanasia drug is given.
-We believe this protocol is less stressful for both the pet and the family than placing a catheter in an awake pet.
-The pet will gently fall asleep and the family can say goodbye before the euthanasia drug is given.
+We believe this protocol is less stressful for both the pet and the family than placing a intravenous catheter in an awake pet.
+The pet will gently fall asleep, and the family can say goodbye before the euthanasia drug is given.
 Link: Euthanasia Process page

 Will my pet defecate or urinate afterwards?

-Yes, if they have any urine or feces in their system.
-We place a plastic lined cotton pad (pee pad or chuck) under the pet after they are asleep and before the euthanasia drug is given to protect the carpet.
+Yes, it’s possible, if they have any urine or feces in their system.
+We place a plastic-lined cotton pad under the pet after they are asleep.

 Should my children be present for the euthanasia?

-You are the best person to assess if your children should be present for the euthanasia.
-Young children (under 5) don’t usually understand the concept that death is permanent, and their presence may make the experience more stressful for their parents.
-We want you to be focused on your pet, and if taking care of children will distract you from your moments with your pet, they should not be present.
+You are the best person to decide if your children should be present for the euthanasia.
+Young children (under age 5) don’t usually understand the concept that death is permanent, and their presence may make the experience more stressful for their parents.
+We want you to be focused on your pet, and if taking care of children will distract you from your moments with your pet, we suggest that they not be present.

 Can we be outside?

-We can be wherever your pet is most comfortable, so that can be on the floor, on a bed, couch, outside on a blanket (weather permitting).
+We can be wherever your pet is most comfortable – on a bed, table, couch, or even outside on a blanket (weather permitting).